Testing recipes

 The trigger event used to run a test job depends on the trigger type:

-• Polling triggers check for new events by periodically checking the connected app.
-The trigger event used to run a test job depends on the trigger's Since/from date:
+Polling triggers check for new events by periodically querying the connected app.
+The trigger event used for a test job depends on the trigger's When first started, this recipe should pick up events from date.
+Learn more about polling triggers.

-• Real-time triggers receive events as they happen.
-Workato will use the first event received by the trigger to execute the test job.
-For example, if using a webhook, you should create an event in the source application that sends a notification to the recipe trigger.
+Real-time triggers receive events as they occur.
+Workato uses the first event received by the trigger to execute the test job.
+For instance, if you use a webhook, create an event in the source application to send a notification to the recipe trigger.
+Learn more about real-time triggers.

-• Recipe function triggers.
-You provide the trigger event data.
-If, for example, your trigger requires a user_id value as input, you'll need to provide a sample user_id value to run a test job.
-Refer to the Manually testing triggers section for more info.
+value to run a test job.
+Refer to the Manually testing triggers section for more information.

 # What's the best way to use test mode?

-Learn more about how to use skip step here.
+Learn more about how to use skip step.

-• Test all mapped data.
-To ensure data is processed correctly, ensure you test all data fields and mappings.
+Test all mapped data: To ensure that data is processed correctly, test all data fields and mappings thoroughly.

-• The input fields in Zendesk have the correct values
+- The input fields in Zendesk receive the correct values.

-• Unexpected or missing values are accounted for if needed
+- Unexpected or missing values are handled appropriately, if necessary.

 # How do I view test jobs?